 Measuring Dry Ingredients

-• Dry ingredients can compact over time, so it’s best to use a tablespoon or a fork to fluff it up a bit before scooping it up with your measuring cup.
-This will provide you with a more precise measurement.
+- Dry ingredients can compact over time, so it’s best to use a tablespoon or a fork to fluff it up a bit before scooping it up with your measuring cup.
 You always want dry ingredients like flour and brown sugar to be light and fluffy when measuring them (unless a recipe calls for packed brown sugar).

-• Fill dry ingredients such as flour and sugar to the brim of the measuring cup, and scrape away the excess from the top.
+- Fill dry ingredients such as flour and sugar to the brim of the measuring cup, and scrape away the excess from the top using the back of a knife.

-• When measuring a tablespoon, the tablespoons should also be level to ensure a precise measurement.
+- When measuring a tablespoon, the tablespoons should also be level to ensure a precise measurement.
 Give the tablespoon a little tap on the counter to make the ingredient as level as possible.
-Or you can run your forefinger across the top of the measuring spoon to remove the excess.
+Use your forefinger to scrape across the top of the measuring spoon to remove the excess.

-• When measuring liquids, make sure the measuring cup is sitting level on the counter and squat down to eyeball the measurement line to make sure you have the precise measurement.
+- When measuring liquids, make sure the measuring cup is sitting level on the counter.
+Then squat down to eyeball the measurement line to make sure you have the precise measurement.